 Financial Instruments are tradeable assets (claim) for people who hold them and liabilities (obligation) for the issuer.
-For example, securities like tradable financial instruments such as bonds, stocks, bank loans.
-For a $1000 government bond: The government owes $1000 to holder & the government has to pay interest
+Securities such as bonds, stocks, bank loans are examples of financial instruments.
+For a $1000 government bond: The government owes $1000 to the holder & the government has to pay interest.

 How Financial Instruments Get Value

 Derivative Financial Instruments that derive their value from the underlying instrument.
 For example: Stock Options

 2. Cash Instruments

 Cash instruments get their value directly by the markets.
 They can be securities such as loans and deposits, where both borrowers and lenders have to agree on a transfer.

 Debt Securities are tradable financial instruments that pay interests.